toivoh/PatternDispatch.jl/README.md

 --------
 Pattern methods are defined using the `@pattern` macro.
 The method with the most specific pattern that matches the given arguments is invoked, with matching values assigned to the corresponding variables.
-(Among the matching pattern methods, any one that is no less specific than the others may be picked - this will be unique as long as you don't get any ambiguity warnings.)
+(As long as there are no ambiguity warnings, there is always a unique most specific matching pattern.
+Otherwise, some matching pattern that is no less specific than the others will be picked.)

-Method signatures in pattern methods may contain variable names and/or type assertions, just like regular method signatures.
+Method signatures in pattern methods can contain variable names and/or type assertions, just like regular method signatures.
 (Varargs, e.g. `f(x,ys...)` are not implemented yet.)
 A number of additional constructs are also allowed.